KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

                     Pre-hypostatic Requisite
 ```

 - The arc is a bifurcal hourglass.
-Centropic procession descends declivously (C↓) from ⚫ Aion through L₅–L₁ to embodiment; entropic procession ascends acclivously (E↑) from ♾ Khaon through IL₅–IL₁ to the same embodiment meeting point.
+Centropic procession moves declivously (C↓) from ⚫ Aion through L₅–L₁ to embodiment; entropic procession moves acclivously (E↑) from ♾ Khaon through IL₅–IL₁ to the same embodiment meeting point.
 - ⚫ Aion and ♾ Khaon are bifurcally co-present at L₀; they are drawn at opposite ends to mark declivous Aionic and acclivous Khaonic motion, not hierarchy or separate location.
 - 🕳️ Zenon is trans-structural, set apart above the arc; it is the point of centropic saturation, opened through synthesis — not a destination of return or procession.